How Much Do Bass Lessons Cost? Typically $30–$100/Hour

 6. Do they give you things to practice between lessons?
 A good teacher should leave you with clear homework, not just a vague "keep working on that."

-7. For video subscriptions specifically: is anyone actually going to watch you play?
-If the answer is no, you're buying a curriculum, not feedback — and you should price it accordingly.
+7. For video subscriptions specifically.
+Is anyone actually going to watch you play?
+If the answer is no, you are buying a curriculum, and you should price it that way when you compare.

 If a teacher's rate is at the high end of the range, the answers to those questions should justify it.
-If the rate is unusually low, the answers tell you whether it's a good deal or a warning sign.
+If the rate is unusually low, the answers tell you whether it is a good deal or a warning sign.

 The short version

-Private bass lessons in 2025–2026 run roughly $30–$100 per hour, with experienced online and local teachers clustered around $50–$75.
-Video subscriptions are cheaper but impersonal.
-Marketplaces are a mixed bag.
+Private bass lessons run roughly $30–$100 per hour, with experienced online and local teachers clustered around $50–$75.
+Video subscriptions cost less, but nobody on the other end is listening to what you actually play, and the marketplace platforms are a mixed bag where you end up doing the vetting yourself.
 Packs and regular schedules usually shave a few dollars off the hourly rate.
-Pick the option that matches what you actually want — a curriculum, feedback on your playing, or both — and ask enough questions up front to know what you're buying.
+Pick the option that matches what you actually want (a curriculum, feedback on your playing, or both) and ask enough questions up front to know what you are buying.

-If you want a sense of what I actually cover in lessons, posts like anatomy of an exercise and always practice the way you're going to play show some of the thinking, and what I teach lays out the full set of fundamentals — technique, reading, ear training, harmony, line construction, soloing, and groove.
-For the full details on my rates, packs, and scheduling, see the pricing and scheduling page.
+If you want a sense of what I actually cover in lessons, posts like anatomy of an exercise and always practice the way you're going to play show some of the thinking, and what I teach lays out the full set of fundamentals (technique, reading, ear training, harmony, line construction, soloing, and groove).
+For the full details on my rates and packs, see the pricing page.
 For personalized coaching, online bass lessons via Zoom are available.